ishordev1/Programming-practices/SpringBoot/Spring-Security.md

     <version>0.11.5</version>
 </dependency>

-2. this is interface class where all method are override (core logic).
+2. this is interface class where all method are overridden (core logic).
 <dependency>
     <groupId>io.jsonwebtoken</groupId>
     <artifactId>jjwt-impl</artifactId>
     <version>0.11.5</version>
 </dependency>

-3. jwt deal with json, this class convert that header (Algorithm & Token Type), paylod (User Data (Claims)), and signature(Security/Validation)  into JSON format.
-Simple all authentication credentials in JSON format when creating jwt authentication sending time when request come jackson will convert that request into again in object
+3. jwt deal with JSON.
+This class converts that header (Algorithm & Token Type), payload (User Data (Claims)), and signature(Security/Validation)  into JSON format.
+Simple all authentication credentials in JSON format when creating JWT authentication, sending time when request come jackson will convert that request into an object again.
 <dependency>
     <groupId>io.jsonwebtoken</groupId>
     <artifactId>jjwt-jackson</artifactId>